Kansas sees hotter-than-normal year so far

 In Miami and Key West, "from one hour to the next, meteorologists are looking to see what record has been broken," McNoldy said.
 "It’s hard to keep up with, either some record for the day, for the month, for the year or the year to date.
 It’s a never-ending stream."

 Other coastal towns throughout the Southeast are experiencing one of their warmest years on record, including New Orleans, Savannah and Cape Hatteras.
-"With the continued upward trends we’re seeing, it just makes it that much harder to be ‘normal,’ and it makes it that much easier to break record highs because you’re off to kind of a head start," McNoldy said.
+"With the continued upward trends we’re seeing, it just makes it that much harder to be ‘normal,’ and it makes it that much easier to break record highs because you’re off to kind of a head start."

 Part of the reason for those warm temperatures is likely the warmer-than-normal sea surface temperatures, McNoldy said.
 That may be especially true in the warm overnight lows.